Peer Tutoring Frequently Asked Questions

 There’s no rule about how long a tutoring session should go.
 Some pairs meet for 30 minutes at a time, while others work together for 2 or more hours but meet infrequently.
 How you arrange your tutoring schedule is a matter between the Tutor and Tutee, and their mutual availability.

-If you feel that a match is not working for you, call or e-mail the Academic Support Coordinator or one of the Tutor Coordinators, and we’ll attempt to connect you with a different Tutor.
+If you feel that a match is not working for you, then you can simply find another Tutor in the Upswing system.
+If you run into any difficulties, call or e-mail the Academic Support Coordinator or one of the Tutor Coordinators, and we’ll attempt to connect you with a different Tutor.

 SMU students can receive up to 25 hours of Peer Tutoring per semester, usually in one or two of their courses.